BevanR/Drupal-password-encryption-for-WordPress/readme.txt

 1. Upload the `drupal-password-encryption/` directory to `wp-content/plugins/drupal-password-encryption/`.
 1. Activate the plugin through the '*Plugins*' menu in WordPress.
-1. Sleep more peacfully, knowing that if your database becomes compromised it will be significantly more difficult for the attacker to obtain the passwords of any users who register or change their password from now on.
+1. Sleep more peacefully, knowing that if your database becomes compromised it will be significantly more difficult for the attacker to obtain the passwords of any users who register or change their password from now on.
 1. Optionally, import users from a Drupal website, migrating `users.pass` in the Drupal website's database to `wp_users.user_pass` in the WP website's database.
 1. Optionally, change the password of any user account whose security is more important, such as administrators.